glickko/rvcV2colab_train_noUI/README.md

 # RVCv2-No-Ui-Colab

-in this colab.
+## Description

-i replace original pretrained model with custom pretrained model Ov2SUper (32k) & SnowieV3.1-X-RinE3 (40k)
+In this Colab notebook, I have replaced the original pretrained model with custom pretrained models: Ov2SUper (32k) and SnowieV3.1-X-RinE3 (40k).
+This model is specifically designed for real-time voice conversations.

-i use this model only for realtime voice conversation
+### Ov2 Super by SimplCup

-Ov2 Super by SimplCup
+- Works efficiently with small English datasets.
-Works well for small and English datasets.
-Additionally, it allows models to train with very few epochs compared to regular pretrains.
+- Enables models to train with fewer epochs compared to regular pretraining.
-~fast training
+- Provides fast training and high-quality results.

-~high quality
+### SnowieV3 X RIN_E3 by Mustar

-SnowieV3 X RIN_E3 by Mustar
+- Optimized for Russian or Japanese language datasets.
-Works well with Russian or Japanese language datasets and also helps models of other languages to pronounce Russian or Japanese well.
+- Enhances pronunciation of Russian or Japanese words for models of other languages.
-~better R speak for language with R word needed
+- Provides better pronunciation for languages requiring "R" sounds.
-~high quality
+- Delivers high-quality output.

-@credit for
+## Credits
-~Ardha
+- Ardha
-~SimplCup
+- SimplCup
-~Mustar
+- Mustar